-The Care Act 2014 confers the right to an independent advocate to facilitate the involvement of a person in their assessment, in the preparation of their care and support plan and in the review of their care and support plan if two conditions are met:
+The Care Act 2014 gives people the right to access an independent advocate to help them be involved in an assessment of needs, in the preparation of their care and support plan and in the review of their care and support plan if two conditions are met:

 - The person has substantial difficulty in being fully involved in these processes and